kosail/Kvand/README.md

 ---
 > **Note:** KVantage is a personal learning project and is not affiliated with Lenovo or any other brand or product.
 ---
-KVantage - kvand Copyright © 2025, kosail
+KVantage Battery Daemon - kvand Copyright © 2025, kosail
 <br>
 With love, from Honduras.